areindl/notdienst_api/README.md

 Install dependencies: `npm install`

-Navigate into the src directory and run the main thread: `node index.js`

 This project was built with the following tools:

 - Node: A JavaScript runtime built on Chrome's V8 JavaScript engine.